brightdigit/ContributeWordPress/Sources/ContributeWordPress/Documentation.docc/Documentation.md

 - Xcode 14.3.1 or later
 - Swift 5.8 or later
-- iOS 14 / watchOS 7 / tvOS 14 / macOS 12 or later deployment targets
+- macOS 12 or later deployment targets

 **Linux**